WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 - A Pandas dataframe containing a 'Time' column, and additional columns for signal data.

 `col`: str
-- String name of a column in `Signal` the filters are being applied to.
+- The column of `Signal` the bandpass filter is applied to.

 `sampling_rate`: int, float
-- Sampling rate of the `Signal`.
-This is the number of entries recorded per second, or the inverse of the difference in time between entries.
+- The sampling rate of the `Signal`.

-`low`: int, float, optional (20)
+`low`: int, float, optional (20.0)
-- Lower frequency limit of the bandpass filter.
-The default is 20Hz.
+- Lower frequency limit (Hz) of the bandpass filter.
+The default is 20.0.

-`high`: int, float, optional (450)
+`high`: int, float, optional (450.0)
-- Upper frequency limit of the bandpass filter.
-The default is 450Hz.
+- Upper frequency limit (Hz) of the bandpass filter.
+The default is 450.0.

+`min_segment`: float, optional (30.0)
+- The minimum length (in ms) for data to be considered valid.
+If a length of data is less than this time, it is set to NaN.
+If a length of invalid data is less than this time, it is ignored in calculations.
+The default is 30.0.

 **Raises**

+A warning is raised if `col` contains NaN values.

 An exception is raised if `col` is not a column of `Signal`.

-An exception is raised if `col` contains 'NaN' values.

-An exception is raised if `sampling_rate` is less or equal to 0.
+An exception is raised if `sampling_rate` is less than or equal to 0.

+An exception is raised if `high` or `low` are higher than 1/2 of `sampling_rate`.

 An exception is raised if `high` is not higher than `low`.

-An exception is raised if `high` or `low` are higher than 1/2 of `sampling_rate`.
+An exception is raised if `min_segment` is longer than the recording of `Signal`.

 **Returns**